 Our corporate headquarters are located in Santa Cruz, California, and consist of approximately 23,000 square feet.
-We operate primarily out of facilities located in the U.S., in Santa Cruz, San Carlos and Marina, California, Washington, D.C. and internationally in Munich and Stuttgart, Germany, Linz, Austria, and Shenzhen, China.
-All of our facilities are located on land that is leased from third parties or, in the case of certain of our Santa Cruz facilities, from entities partially or wholly owned by our CEO, JoeBen Bevirt.
+The lease for that office expires in March 2023.
+In November 2022, we purchased a facility in Santa Cruz, California, consisting of approximately 162,000 square feet and intend to move our corporate headquarters to this location by March 31, 2023.
+We operate primarily out of facilities located in the U.S., in Santa Cruz, San Carlos and Marina, California, Washington, D.C. and internationally in Munich and Stuttgart, Germany, Linz, Austria, San Jose, Costa Rica, and Shenzhen, China.
+All of our facilities, except for the newly-purchased corporate headquarters, are located on land that is leased from third parties or, in the case of certain of our Santa Cruz facilities, from entities partially or wholly owned by our CEO, JoeBen Bevirt.